polakowo/vectorbt/README.md

 - `vbt.portfolio` accessor for modeling portfolio performance
     - From signals, orders, or custom order function
     - A range of performance time series, metrics, and plotting functions
-- A range of indicators with full Numba support
+- Provides a range of indicators with full Numba support
     - Moving average and STD, Dual Moving Average Crossover, Bollinger Bands, RSI, Stochastic Oscillator, Moving Average Convergence Divergence, and On-balance volume
     - Indicator factory for construction of complex technical indicators in a simplified way
     - Each indicator class offers methods for generating signals and plotting